spencerkclark/website/README.md

 ----------------

 This repository contains both the source code for building, and the actual content of my personal website.
+I use the [static site generator `lektor`](https://www.getlektor.com) for generating the pages of this website and the [`hyde` theme](https://github.com/poole/hyde) for the layout (which I adapted for use with `lektor`).
 Upon pushing updates to the master branch of this repository, things are configured such that the website is automatically re-built using Travis CI, and the updates are pushed to the gh-pages branch.
 - For more on `lektor`, see